grame-cncm/faustwebsite/_posts/2017-02-21-Faust-meets-JUCE.markdown

 #### Using the online compiler ####

-The Faust [online compiler](http://faust.grame.fr/onlinecompiler/) has been update to provide new 'juce' targets.
-Note that only some of the possible compilation options are availble for now.
-Directly using **faust2juce** provides the full control of the generated target.
+The Faust [online compiler](http://faust.grame.fr/onlinecompiler/) has been updated to provide new 'juce' targets.
+Note that only some of the possible compilation options are availble for now:

+- the **application** target produces a standalone MIDI controlable application (using Faust polyphonic code if the Faust source code is polyphonic aware)

+- the **plug-in** target produces a MIDI controlable mono  or polyphonic plugin (using Faust polyphonic code if the Faust source code is polyphonic aware)

+- the **jsynth** target produces a MIDI controlable mono or polyphonic plugin (using JUCE polyphonic Synthesizer if the Faust source code is polyphonic aware)

+Directly using **faust2juce** provides the full control of the generated target with access to all possible compilation parameters.

 #### Graph of Faust generated plugins ####